Skip to main content

 “Although back pain is a common symptom, not all people with arthritis in the back have symptoms like pain, even those with advanced back arthritis,” said Adam Reinhard, Nurse Practitioner with West Tennessee Medical Group Neuroscience & Spine.
-“On the other hand, some people may experience back pain even before evidence of arthritis can be seen on an X-ray.”
+“On the other hand, some people may experience the pain even before evidence of arthritis can be seen on an X-ray.”

 Arthritis in the back, known as spinal arthritis, is inflammation of the joints in the spinal column, ranging from the pelvis up to the neck.
 Back arthritis is not one disease, rather, many different types of arthritis may cause back pain and stiffness.
 Symptoms may be related to issues like wear and tear of the joints in the spine, autoimmune disease and widespread inflammation, or infection.
 Though many different types of arthritis can affect the back, they generally fall into two basic categories—mechanical causes and inflammatory causes, which include rheumatoid arthritis as well as arthritis in the spinal arthritis family.
 Mechanical back pain, which includes osteoarthritis, is far more common than inflammatory back pain.